 THE PRICE FOR GASTRIC BANDING IN KYIV

-Surgery is performed in the Metabolic Surgery Center located in Kyiv Regional Clinical Hospital, so its price is 60-70% lower than in clinics of the U.S. and Western Europe.
+Surgery is performed in the Metabolic Surgery Center located in Kyiv City Clinical Hospital No. 7, so its price is 60-70% lower than in clinics of the U.S. and Western Europe.
 The results are up there with foreign analogues in quality and safety.

 Let us introduce the doctor